ANMBF Mission & History

 Offering arts and cultural opportunities to an underserved population to cultivate the growth of new audiences to ensure the continued growth of the arts in Dallas.

 Promoting quality arts education instruction through the application of the Texas Essential Knowledge and Skills (TEKS), Physical Education, and Fine Arts curriculum standards overseen by the Texas Education Agency.

 Developing excellence in skill, nurturing self-confidence/self-esteem and advancing personal achievement through quality instruction and professional, on-stage opportunities.

-ANMBF addresses the need for enriching the lives of young audiences of all ages and across various ethnic/cultural backgrounds through a diverse array of dance and arts educational programs available year-round:
+ANMBF addresses the need for enriching the lives of young audiences of all ages and across various ethnic/cultural backgrounds through a diverse array of dance and arts education programs available year-round:

 Cinco De Mayo & Hispanic Heritage Month Productions